The 72-10, 1996 Chicago Bulls were arguably the best team in NBA history, led by arguably the greatest player in NBA history.

 Tonight in 1996, the Bulls defeated the Bullets 103-93 to finish the season with a 72-10 record and .878 winning percentage, which eclipsed the NBA record set by 1972 Lakers, who went 69-13 for an .841 percentage.

-The victory over Washington earned Chicago their 33rd road victory, the most ever in a season by an NBA team.
+The victory over Washington earned the Bulls their 33rd road victory, the most ever in a season by an NBA team.

 Chicago was ridiculously hot all year and consistent throughout.
 The Bulls finished the month of November with a 12-2 record but improved in each of the next two months, going 13-1 in December and 14-0 in January, running their record to 39-3 after three months.